310mc/https-310mc.github.io-tl/source/_posts/biblio.md

 Besides, it’s not like I don’t like it~

-When I complained about my hair suffocating me from the humidity of the rain, they said they'd tie it up for me.
+When I complained about my hair suffocating me from the humidity of the rain, he said he'd tie it up for me.

-And then I ended up letting them do as they like.
+And then I ended up letting him do as he likes.

-I can't do my work since I can't see anything without glasses anyway, so I thought of taking a break while waiting for you~
+I can't do my work anyway since I can't see anything without glasses, so I thought of taking a break while waiting for you~
 {% endbubble %}

 {% bubble Keito %}